scrapy/scrapy/docs/topics/settings.rst

         'scrapy.downloadermiddlewares.httpcache.HttpCacheMiddleware': 900,
     }

-A dict containing the downloader middlewares enabled by default in Scrapy.
-You should never modify this setting in your project, modify :setting:`DOWNLOADER_MIDDLEWARES` instead.
+A dict containing the downloader middlewares enabled in your project, and their orders.
+Low orders are closer to the engine, high orders are closer to the downloader.

+When you set :setting:`DOWNLOADER_MIDDLEWARES` manually, e.g. in your project's settings module, it will be merged with the default, not overwrite it.
+If you want to disable any of the default downloader middlewares you must assign ``None`` as their value.

 For more info see :ref:`topics-downloader-middleware-setting`.

 .. setting:: DOWNLOADER_STATS